wpdas/SWFCacheIOS/README.md

 # SWFCacheIOS v1.0.0
 >Author: Wenderson Pires - wpdas@yahoo.com.br

 Using SWFCacheIOS you can load more than once a single SWF file.
 It is known that this is not possible in the iOS operating system.
-Here is the solution!
+Here is the solution to applications iOS AIR!

 ## How to use
 Example: [MainExample.as](https://github.com/Wpdas/Physic_AS3/tree/master/example).